-The Institute for Advanced Study (IAS) announces Sir James Wolfensohn as the recipient of the 2020 IAS Bamberger Medal, to be presented at the IAS Einstein Gala on March 12, 2020, at the Glasshouse in New York City.
+The Institute for Advanced Study (IAS) announces Sir James Wolfensohn as the recipient of the 2020 IAS Bamberger Medal, to be presented at the IAS Einstein Gala on March 12, 2020, at [the New York Public Library — UPDATED LOCATION as of Jan.
+9, 2020].
 Former President of the World Bank and current Chairman of Wolfensohn & Company, L.L.C., Wolfensohn is being honored for his vision for and stewardship of the Institute.
 A Trustee since 1979, and the Board’s longest-serving Chair (1986–2007), Wolfensohn invigorated the leadership and highest aspirations of the Institute through his passionate commitment to its mission and his global leadership and perspective.

 “As Chair of the Institute’s Board, Jim led the Institute into the twenty-first century, greatly expanded the institution’s financial resources, affirmed the importance of the arts to science and scholarship, and furthered global outreach and broad respect for the IAS as one of the world’s leading centers for intellectual inquiry,” stated Robbert Dijkgraaf, Institute Director and Leon Levy Professor.
 “His exceptionally diversified achievements as an individual are equaled by his strength of character, good judgement, and sense of humor.
 The Institute is proud to honor our longtime leader, colleague, and wonderful friend with the IAS Bamberger Medal.”

 Charles Simonyi, Technical Fellow at Microsoft Corporation and current Chair of the Institute’s Board, and Jim Simons, Chair of the Simons Foundation and IAS Trustee Emeritus, will serve as Honorary Chairs of the IAS Einstein Gala.